Caramel Chocolate Chip Cookies

 Caramel and chocolate chips cookies on the counter.

-• Kitchen sink cookies are packed with flavor and include pretzels, milk and semi-sweet chocolate chips, toffee, and sea salt for one amazing cookie.
+• Kitchen sink cookies are packed with flavor and include pretzels, milk, semi-sweet chocolate chips, toffee, and sea salt for one amazing cookie.

 Why Are My Chocolate Chip Cookies Flat?